yangong17/PeopleAnalytics/README.md

-## ⭐Summer People Analytics Challenge – Absenteeism Cost Analysis
+## ⭐Orgnostic's Summer People Analytics Challenge – Absenteeism Cost Analysis

 ### 📌Overview
 This project was developed for Orgnostic's **Summer People Analytics Challenge** and explores the **financial and operational impact of employee absenteeism**.
 Using a sample HR dataset, the analysis quantified costs, identified behavioral patterns, and recommended actionable strategies to improve workforce efficiency and reduce disruption.